JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 ## Cloning the Git-Repository with the Qiskit-tutorials
 By executing the following instructions you clone a repository (https://github.com/Qiskit/qiskit-tutorials) with a collection of jupyter notebooks aimed at teaching people who want to use Qiskit for writing quantum computing programs, and executing them on one of several backends (online quantum processors, online simulators, and local simulators).

 If you want to clone the Git Repository to access the with the Qiskit-Tutorials, you need to open the RasQberry Configuration Tool.
-First select `H - HD Demos` and second `Q1 - Qiskit Tutorials` (Jupyter Notebokk starts automatically).<br/>
+First select `H - HD Demos` and second `Q1 - Qiskit Tutorials` (Jupyter Notebook starts automatically).<br/>
 This will take a moment to clone and as the case may be to open the jupyter notebook.

  <br/>